ABOUT

 I don’t isolate body parts.

-They’re intelligent responses to what the system believes is required.
+They’re intelligent responses to what your system believes is required.

 Change doesn’t come from pushing through.